-Large scale 3D printing project in collaboration with the Spanish Fashion house under creative direction of Johnathan Anderson, Loewe.
-The development and realisation of these 3D printed garments, Flexible and translucent.
-Shown here during FW22 Paris Women's show.
+Large scale 3D printing project in collaboration with Loewe, the Spanish Fashion house under the creative direction of Johnathan Anderson.
+Each garment is flexible and translucent.
+Shown here during FW22 Paris Women's Fashion Show.

-As a spin-off to our first research project 'Ten Chairs' we imagined 5 rooms starting with the kitchen and bedroom, each 3D printed in concrete & local earth on it's side in a continuous spiral motion to create capsule like built-in living spaces.
+As a spin-off to our first research project 'Ten Chairs', we imagined 5 rooms starting with the kitchen and bedroom.
+Each room is 3D printed in concrete and surrounded by a natural landscape.
+It is printed in continuous, spiral motion to create capsule-like and built-in living spaces.

-Made in France from all natural materials, our collaboration with Refeel Naturals enticed us to create - The soap dish.
-Inspired by the curves of the human body, and can be set in different positions to accommodate the Refeel Naturals soap as it shrinks.
+Made in France from all natural materials, in our collaboration with Refeel Naturals we created - The soap dish.
+Inspired by the curves of the human body, the soap dish can be set in different positions to accommodate for the changing shape of soap when it is used.

 Photos: Boris Bincoletto